Mom's Zone - Maternity Guide

-For comfort and allow room for growth, women are advised to stop wearing bras with underwire and choose soft cup, crop tops or sports bras.
-These are the best for support and comfort and will accommodate your changing body.
+For comfort and to allow room for growth, women are advised to stop wearing bras with underwire and choose soft cup, crop tops or sports bras.
+These are the best for support and comfort, and will accommodate your changing body.

 WEEKS 13 TO 28

 This is the best time to be fitted for your first maternity bra.
-It’s likely by this time the initial changes to your breasts would have settled down, and by now you will likely need to go up at least one cup size and back size than you would usually wear.
+It’s likely by this time the initial changes to your breasts will have settled down, and you will likely need to go up at least one cup size and back size than your regular size.

 WEEKS 29 TO 40

-The final maternity fitting is done around this time to ensure your maternity bra is going to accommodate your breast changes during the final stages of pregnancy
+The final fitting is done around this time to ensure your maternity bra is going to accommodate your breast changes during the final stages of pregnancy.

 Frequently Asked Questions

 The baby is here!